Here are some we can help with :

 Support groups are a great resource for people to maintain control over their lives, to give and take from wisdom and experience that comes from living with a devastating illness like Sickle Cell Disease.
 We offer support groups to help adult, and youth clients, their families, and caregivers develop tools to regain a sense of control over their lives.

-Penn State Hershey Pediatric Sickle Cell Program
+Penn State Hershey Pediatric and Adult Sickle Cell Program

 Extensive planning began in January 2004 between the South Central Pennsylvania Sickle Cell Council and the Pediatric Comprehensive Sickle Cell Disease Clinic at Penn State Children’s Hospital.
 While some physicians at Penn State Children's Hospital at Penn State Milton S. Hershey Medical Center had been caring for children and young adults with sickle cell disease for decades, the need for a comprehensive clinic to provide the best care possible for pediatric SCD patients in our region (Central PA) was clear.